aerogear/aerogear-digger/docker/jenkins1-centos/README.md

 This directory contains the Docker source for Jenkins master for AeroGear Digger.

-This is the source for image in Docker Hub: <https://hub.docker.com/r/aerogear/jenkins-1-centos7/>
+This image is available on Docker Hub: <https://hub.docker.com/r/aerogear/jenkins-1-centos7/>

 ## Why another image?